 “As I’ve told you many times before, it’s just not for me, Rain.
 I just want to see the picture.”

-Rain sighed and pulled out a photo of Sunny on her second birthday, laughing as she ran in the park being chased by Rain’s dad.
+Rain sighed and pulled out a photo of Sunny on her fifth birthday, laughing as she ran in the park being chased by Rain’s dad.

 Jacob studied it for a moment before handing it back to Rain.
 “She looks like you.
 Stay well.”
 He patted Rain on the head and disappeared.